gql-dart/ferry/docs/setup.md

 ## Setup With HiveStore

-Ferry includes a `HiveStore` which enables offline data persistance, based on the `hive` package.
+Ferry includes a `HiveStore` which enables offline data persistence, based on the `hive` package.

 ### Install Dependencies